nlaranio/nlaranio.github.io/projects/project-1.md

 ----
- -layout: project
+layout: project
- -type: project
+type: project
- -image: images/micromouse.jpg
+image: images/micromouse.jpg
- -title: EZGif
+title: EZGif
- -permalink: projects/EZGif
+permalink: projects/EZGif
- -date: 2017
+date: 2017
- -labels:
+labels:
- -  - EZJava
+ - EZJava
- -  - Animation
+ - Animation
- -  - Java
+ - Java
- -summary: A tool for use with EZJava to quickly and easily create GIF style animations.
+summary: A tool for use with EZJava to quickly and easily create GIF style animations.
 ----

  EZJava is an extraordinarilly useful tool for beginners to Java to easily make graphical applications.
 It supports .png